v0nNemizez/git-for-dummies/docs/index.md

 This is a guide to using git for version control.
 Git is a distributed version control system that allows multiple developers to collaborate on a project.
 It tracks changes to files and allows developers to work on different features simultaneously without interfering with each other's work.

-Here is a example of a git workflow for a project with multiple developers:
+Here is an example of a git workflow for a project with multiple developers:

 1. **Clone** the repository to your local machine
 2. **Create a branch** for your feature